kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	// EvictionRequestCancellationPolicy should be set to Forbid by the interceptor if it is not possible
 	// to cancel (delete) the eviction request.
 	// When this value is Forbid, DELETE requests of this EvictionRequest object will not be accepted
-	// while the pod exists.
+	// while the target (e.g. a pod) exists.
 	// This field is not reset by the eviction request controller when selecting an interceptor.
 	// Changes to this field should always be reconciled by the active interceptor.
 	//